memray/seq2seq-keyphrase/README.md

 ======================
 My model was trained on Ubuntu 14.04, Python 2.7, Theano 0.8, CUDA 8.0 and cuDNN v5.

-I found that the development of Theano has been terminated and I also encountered problem in running after update to newer version of CUDA and Theano.
+I found that the development of Theano has been terminated and I also encountered problem in running after update to newer version of CUDA and Theano (now it's CUDA 9.0 and Theano 1.0.
+I really regret doing so lol).

 I am implementing a PyTorch version ([here](https://github.com/memray/seq2seq-keyphrase-pytorch)) and it will be released soon.
 Stay tuned.

 Run
 ==========